ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/apache, php, perl, py.md

 `Step 1:`

-At the time of writing this guide, PHP 8.0.9 is latest stable version available.Download preferred PHP binary zip file from https://windows.php.net.
+At the time of writing this guide, `PHP 8.0.9` is latest stable version available.
+Download preferred PHP binary zip file from [Windows PHP](https://windows.php.net).
 There are two types of zip files available: *Thread Safe* and *Non-thread Safe*.
 We'll use `thread safe version` for our guide.
 To know more about difference, visit [Microsoft Docs](https://docs.microsoft.com/en-us/iis/application-frameworks/install-and-configure-php-on-iis/install-and-configure-php).

-Open the zip file & Extract all your files to C:\server\php.
-Navigate to C:\server\php
+Open the zip file and extract its contents to folder `C:\server\php`.
+Navigate to `C:\server\php`.

 `Step 2:`

 Rename php.ini- file.
-Search for the file, php.ini-development and rename it to php.ini
+Search for the file, `php.ini-development` and rename it to `php.ini`

 `Step 3:`
 EDIT php.ini.
 Open up php.ini using any text-editor.(Notepad++,Preferably Dreamweaver).
 There are 2 edits in this file